 - Monitoring and adaptive management

 Environmental and community benefits includes providing flows to improve habitat conditions; resolving water rights concerns; and complying with regulatory requirements.
-The program is funded through the Santa Clara Valley Water District’s utility fund.
+The program is funded through Valley Water’s utility fund.

 History and Background